 Occurs within a week after the third dosing.

 As above, participant and therapist reflect on insights gained in the third dosing; any challenges or new adaptive information gained.
-Therapist elicits complete narrative of participant’s experience during medication session, exploring aspects of the experience in relation to ACT principles discussed previously.
-Therapist may use Metaphors derived from psilocybin experience or from ACT to aid in understanding of the principles, such as self-as-context.
+Therapist elicits complete narrative of participant’s experience during medication session, exploring aspects of the experience in relation to psychotherapeutic principles discussed previously.
+Therapist may use Metaphors derived from psilocybin experience or from psychotherapy to aid in understanding of the principles, such as self-as-context.
 Preparation for the end of the trial and plan for ongoing support and aftercare.

 Integration session 4: